NACA 6-Series Airfoil

 Introduction

-The NACA 6-Series airfoil profile is automatically generated according to the series designation (63, 64, 65, etc.), the ideal lift coefficient, and the thickness to chord ratio and the functions that specify the airfoil shape.
+The NACA 6-Series airfoil profile is automatically generated from the series designation (63, 64, 65, etc.) indicating the location of minimum pressure, the ideal lift coefficient, and the thickness to chord ratio according to the functions that specify the airfoil shape.
 The airfoil name will also automatically be altered as these parameters are changed according to convention.
-Note that you also have the mean line x/c = a value which indicates the location along the chord where the chordwise loading changes from uniform to linearly decreasing toward the trailing edge.
+Note that you also have control over the mean line x/c = a value which indicates the location along the chord where theĀ chordwise loading changes from uniform to linearly decreasing toward the trailing edge.

 [Abbot and Doenhoff, “Theory of Wing Sections”, section 6.8, 1959]